 DAG, given the generality of the term, Directed Acyclic Graphs.
 Release 9 parallelizes big jobs by splitting them into parts so different parts can be done by different computing nodes.
 Those nodes are connected to each other so they do indeed form a graph and can be analyzed as a graph.
 Those connections ("edges" in graph theoretic nomenclature) are not symmetric in that info getting passed in either direction over an edge is different: the graph is directed.
 Last, there are no loops in how Release 9 uses that graph so the graph is acyclic.
 Describing how Release 9 internally directs parallel computational flow as anything other than a directed acyclic graph or DAG is inaccurate.
 But it may not be as useful as a simple description in ordinary language:

 Release 9 has a sophisticated query engine with a very high degree of modularity.
 Big tasks get split into small tasks, which get sent to different computation nodes.
 Some of those nodes, potentially many thousands of nodes, can be GPGPU cores, and those GPGPU cores can be different types of cores from different GPUs.
 Some of those nodes, also potentially thousands but more likely only a few dozen or few hundred, can be CPU cores.
 Computational nodes also can be external databases like PostgreSQL.
 The query engine can split the work between any and all such nodes so that they run in parallel.
-In addition to the query engine Release 9 has a big roster of built-in SQL functions, both spatial and non-spatial, which all work within that parallel scheme and there is a rich set of facilities to add very involved custom functions for execution within SQL using scripts in .NET or V8.
+In addition to the query engine's fundamentally parallel SQL capabilities, Release 9 has a big roster of built-in SQL functions, both spatial and non-spatial, which all work within that parallel scheme.
+9 also provides a rich set of facilities to add very involved custom functions for execution within SQL using scripts in .NET or V8.

 Manifold has very rich experience at graph theory: Manifold's very first commercial product 25 years ago was the General Graph Facilities (GGF) library providing hundreds of programming functions for working with graphs.